Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 The New Jersey Discharge Data Collection System (NJDDCS) database, modeled under the Uniform Billing (UB) database, is the data used for the hospitalization query.
 The NJDDCS is managed by the Office of Health Care Quality Assessment (HCQA) in the New Jersey Department of Health.
 The NJDDCS contains information on demographic characteristics of patients, diagnosis and procedure codes following the International Classification of Diseases (ICD), and billing information and charges for services provided.

 HCQA receives patient-level hospital discharge data on emergency department (ED), outpatient surgery, same-day surgery and inpatient encounters or episodes.
-The Inpatient Hospital Discharge Query only contains discharges in which the person had been admitted to the hospital.
+The Inpatient Query only contains discharges in which the person had been admitted to the hospital.
 The Emergency Department Query only contains visits in which the person was discharged from the ED.
 If the person is admitted to the hospital from the ED, their record is in the Inpatient Hospitalization part of the query.

 Population